 Printable resources and 3 workbooks

 Gain access to loads of printable resources to use and to deepen your professsional knowledge.
 Your three workbooks will become treasures of information.
 Use these to reflect on and jot down your new ideas as you work through each chapter.

-FRESH PURPOSE - Gain clarity on how to build strong foundations for each child's success in life.
+FRESH PURPOSE - Learn how to build strong foundations for each child's success in life.
 Support children's developmental learning, child-led play and agency, in active learning environments.

-SHIFT PRIORITIES - Value slowing down to observe and understand each child.
-Develop the art of intentional teaching and interactions.
-Focus on 'sparking the flame' with child-centred learning towards long-term outcomes.
+SHIFT PRIORITIES - Slow down to observe and understand each child.
+Explore your pedagogy, and use intentional teaching to nurture authentic interactions in relationships and environments.
+Focus on child-centred learning towards long-term outcomes.